d9pouces/Moneta/doc/source/installation.rst

 Here is a simple tutorial to install Moneta on a basic Debian/Linux installation.
 You should easily adapt it on a different Linux or Unix flavor.

+If you want to upgrade an existing installation, just install the new version (with the `--upgrade` flag for `pip`) and run the `collectstatic` and `migrate` commands (for updating both static files and the database).

 Ruby
 ----